 What kind of supplies will I need?

 Using an official Notary seal and Notary journal is not required in Michigan, but using both tools is strongly recommended.
-Notary journals are however required for electronic online notarizations.
+If you’re performing electronic online notarizations, you must maintain a Notary journal.

-Keeping a journal provides important proof that you performed your duties properly if you are ever named in a lawsuit or accused of negligence.
-If you do choose to use a journal the Michigan Notary Public Act requires those records to be kept for at least five years.
+If you choose to use a journal, the Michigan Notary Public Act requires those records to be kept for at least five years.

 Do I need insurance?